dcmfx/dcmfx/docs/src/tools/cli.md

 Usage: dcmfx [OPTIONS] <COMMAND>

 Commands:
-  extract-pixel-data  Extracts pixel data from DICOM P10 files, writing each
+  get-pixel-data  Extracts pixel data from DICOM P10 files, writing each frame
-                      frame to an image file
+                  to an image file
-  modify              Modifies the content of DICOM P10 files print               Prints the content of DICOM P10 files to-dcm              Converts DICOM JSON files to DICOM P10 files to-json             Converts DICOM P10 files to DICOM JSON files help                Print this message or the help of the given subcommand(s)
+  modify          Modifies the content of DICOM P10 files print           Prints the content of DICOM P10 files json-to-dcm     Converts DICOM JSON files to DICOM P10 files dcm-to-json     Converts DICOM P10 files to DICOM JSON files help            Print this message or the help of the given subcommand(s)

 Options:
       --print-stats  Write timing and memory stats to stderr on exit